platform-kit/docs/README.md

 - **For Sales People**
   - CUSTOMER DEVELOPMENT: create detailed customer personas with interests & tags
 - **For Administrators**
-  - User Management
-    - Assign Tags, Roles, & Permissions from the Admin UI.
+  - USER MANAGEMENT: Assign Tags, Roles, & Permissions and ban/unban users from the Admin UI
-    - Ban / Unban users
 - **For Developers**
   - SECURITY: Authentication via Email ("Magic Links")
     - Easily integrate passwordless login into your app or website